derwold/Cloud/README.md

 # Cloud
-All rights reserved; no part of this publication may be reproduced or trasnmitted by any means, electronic, mechanical, photocopying or otherwise, without the prior permission of the publisher.
+All rights reserved; no part of this publication may be reproduced or transmitted by any means, electronic, mechanical, photocopying or otherwise, without the prior permission of the publisher.